The malt houses with a history

 Holland Malt is a family-owned maltings with a long and rich history.
 Producing malts for brewers and distillers for over 100 years, with increasing success.
 Always with the focus on high quality malts, superior customer service and sustainability.
 For small independent companies as well as large multinationals.
 Today, we export to more than 50 countries.

-The Swinkels Family started their first small malthouse over 100 years ago.
+The family started their first small malt house over 100 years ago.

-The construction of a new malting plant started in 1938.
-The malthouse now comprised four 10-tonne steeping vessels, four 10-tonne germination boxes and a kiln with two floors.
-The kiln was heated indirectly using coal.
-The Netherlands were occupied for over 4 years during the war (1940-1945).
-As in World War I, the kiln was used to dry vegetables to feed the local community.
+The construction of a new malting house started in 1938.
+During the war the kiln was used to dry vegetables to feed the local community.

-Soon after the liberation of the Netherlands, four more 10-tonne germination boxes were constructed.
-The capacity of the maltings now exceeded local need.
-The surplus malt was sold to breweries in other regions of the Netherlands and to the Dutch Malt Export Organisation.
+The capacity of the malt houses now exceeded local needs.
+The surplus was sold to breweries in other regions and the Dutch Malt Export Organization.

-A second germination tower was constructed in 1991, followed by a second kilning tower in 1995.
-Overall capacity increased yet further while improvements in quality were achieved by reducing the kiln load to 330 kg/m2.
+A second germination tower was built in 1991, followed by a second kilning tower in 1995.

 The new millennium